Updated in April 2022 with the latest industry data and figures

 - CCI Wireless: CCI now serves over 27,000 small- and medium-sized enterprises in Alberta.
 Since acquiring Winnipeg-based WiBand, CCI Wireless is now the second-largest WISP in Canada.

 - SeaSide Wireless: One of the largest home-grown ISPs in Nova Scotia.
 SeaSide Wireless is the incumbent provider of fixed wireless services to over 10,000 customers in more than 10 counties.

-- Storm Internet: One of the oldest WISPs in Canada.
-Based in Ottawa, this WISP has coverage spanning more than 50,000 homes in 50+ Eastern Ontario communities.
+- Storm Internet: Based in Ottawa, this WISP has coverage spanning more than 50,000 homes in 50+ Eastern Ontario communities.
 In all, Storm Internet serves over 3,000 fixed wireless subscribers.